33,800 sf new construction/addition

 A major shift in the business aspect of healthcare delivery spurred Sheridan Memorial Hospital’s leaders to move forward with a Medical Arts Complex (MAC).
 At the time, independent physician groups were starting to align with various hospital systems.
 As a side effect of bringing those providers into its organization, Sheridan Memorial also acquired a disjointed collection of those practices’ buildings.
 Sensing change on the horizon, local competitors raced to be “first in the ground” and offer physician groups an integrated, modern clinical space with convenient access from offices to inpatient departments.

-TSP’s aggressive, fast-track design/build mobilized within weeks.
+TSP joined the MAC project in September 2004 and within weeks mobilized an aggressive, fast-track design/build effort.
 Construction began while design documents were being finalized.
-TSP joined the project in September 2004, and Sheridan Memorial took occupancy of its new clinical, office, and outpatient imaging spaces in the fall of 2005.
+Sheridan Memorial took occupancy of the clinical, office, and outpatient imaging spaces in the fall of 2005.

 The two-story building is connected to the main hospital facility via a skywalk.
 A coffee shop contributes to the warm atmosphere, while a central atrium lends natural daylighting and an open feel.
 The MAC’s retail pharmacy, satellite laboratory for on-site blood draws, and health spa services all grew from TSP-led planning and design sessions.
 Stakeholders made it clear that to recruit physicians and attract patient market share, the MAC needed to offer more upscale, health boutique services.